Corporate Capital Gains Tax: How to Negotiate Tax Laws

 You might ask yourself: “Do businesses pay capital gains tax?”
 And the answer is yes.

-Like individual taxpayers, corporations, such as manufacturing businesses, must also claim capital gains and losses on their tax filings.
+Like individual taxpayers, corporations, such as manufacturing businesses, must also claim capital gains and losses as part of the overall taxation of companies.
 The corporate capital gains tax rate is the same as the ordinary tax rate, a flat 21 percent.
 Corporations prefer the corporate capital gains tax because the capital gains and losses provide more favorable tax treatment.

 The profit or loss from a sale or exchange of a corporate asset held for more than a year is a long-term capital gain or loss.
 Likewise, the sale or exchange of an asset held for a year or less is a short-term capital gain or loss.